 Dim pwd As String, Sheet As String

-pwd = InputBox("Please Enter the password&quot")
+pwd = InputBox("Please Enter the password"")

 If pwd = "hello" Then Exit Sub